open-telemetry/opentelemetry-java/RELEASING.md

 Apply cherrypicks manually and commit.
 It is ok to apply multiple cherrypicks in a single commit.
 Use a commit message such as "Manual cherrypick for commits commithash1, commithash2".

-After commiting the change, push to your fork's branch.
+After committing the change, push to your fork's branch.

 ```
 git push origin v1.2.x